srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_13-deploy-and-debug-custom-azure-iot-edge-module.md

     This target platform needs to be set to the hardware platform architecture of the IoT Edge Device.

     > **Note**: Since you are using the **IoT Edge on Ubuntu** Linux VM, the `amd64` option is the appropriate choice.
-For a Windows VM, use `windows-amd64`, and for modules that will be running on an ARM CPU architecture, use choose the `arm32v7` option.
+For a Windows VM, use `windows-amd64`, and for modules that will be running on an ARM CPU architecture, you would choose the `arm32v7` option.

 #### Task 3: Review the module code